Linear Attribution Model: What Is It and How Does It Work?

-6 Min Read
+8 Min Read

-6 Min Read
+9 Min Read

 OTT, CTV, AVOD, SVOD–the world of streaming advertising can seem like a whole new language – one filled with acronyms.
-As people continue to cut the cord, advertisers are following, making the jump from their previous linear ad campaigns to streaming ads.
-But joining the shift to streaming TV advertising doesn’t need to feel overwhelming – let us break down the basics.
+As people continue to cut the cord, advertisers are following, jumping from their previous linear ad campaigns to streaming ads.

 Now, let’s discuss a few terms that are often used in conjunction with streaming TV advertising: OTT, CTV, AVOD, and SVOD.

 What does CTV advertising mean?
-Unlike OTT, which refers to the way that content is streamed, CTV (connected television) is the medium or format that is used to stream content—think smart TVs, gaming consoles or streaming devices.
+Unlike OTT, which refers to the way that content is streamed, CTV (connected television) is the medium or format that is used to stream content—think smart TVs, gaming consoles, or streaming devices.

 Now that we have outlined OTT and CTV, let’s take a look into a few types of CTV (aka OTT!) content.